SReject/libmek/docs/contributing/conventional-commits.md

--`types`: Indicates a change to in-source type annotations -`refactor`: Indicates a change in the source that does not introduce new functionality -`feat`: Indicates a new feature has been implemented -`docs`: Indicates a change to the project's documentation has occured -`ci`: Indicates a change to CI scripts, build scripts, etc
+-`types`: Indicates a change to in-source type annotations -`refactor`: Indicates a change in the source that does not introduce new functionality -`fix`: Indicates a change is to fix intended behavior -`feat`: Indicates a new feature has been implemented -`docs`: Indicates a change to the project's documentation has occured -`ci`: Indicates a change to CI scripts, build scripts, etc